simplerdf/simplerdf/README.md

 ### 2) Using arrays (simple pimple)

 You want to enforce an property to be always an array?
-Pass `@array: true` in the schema description!
+Pass `'@container': '@set'` in the schema description!

 ```javascript
 me.context({